mosip/documentation/docs/mosip-documentation-style-guide.md

 Example: For more information on Packet Manager, see [Packet Manager](https://github.com/mosip/documentation/blob/1.2.0/docs/packet-manager.md).

-Note: Please ensure to put the full stop outside the link.
+Note: Ensure to put the full stop outside the link.

 ### Images
 Images can be inserted in documents as required but they need to be uploaded in the repository before referring to them.